I Am Dying Soon.

-Though I think that's ok because you don't need to be friends with everyone, and there are plenty of really incredible people out there.
+For the most part though, I think that's ok for others.
+You don't need to be friends with everyone, and there are plenty of really incredible people out there.
 If I knew I had 3-5 years, I'd keep a few friends and I'd go deep.
 I'd want to meet and learn from a lot of interesting people, but have a small group I kept close.

 But knowing I'm going to die brings me back to that earlier bit I mentioned about protecting my attention.
 This is what I don't get about social media.
 Everyone shouldn't have access to me.
-You should earn that through credibility, trust, competency, payment...something that filters the signals from the noise.
+You should earn that through credibility, trust, competency, payment...something, much like quality information, that filters the signals from the noise.

-I'm dying, remember?
-I don't have time to listen to a talking head read lines on news.
+When you know you're dying, you don't have time to listen to pundits and talking heads pushing agendas.
 I have no room for fearful, distracted people emotionally reacting to the latest stimuli on social media.